-This course was designed primarily for physics majors and is not recommended for math majors.
 The course is designed to enable students to understand and use the techniques of vector analysis in 2 and 3 dimensional space.
 Applications in geometry should be emphasized.
+This course is not open to students with credit for 513, 551.01, or 551.02.